razemauze/alternative/README.md

 As an alternative to Bootstrap and Flexbox Grid, Alternative, uses some of the same methods, but gives you, as a developer, more possibilities to customize and style you website.

+You can download the CSS- og SCSS-files and import them directly into your project, or use this repository as CDN.
 CDN: `https://cdn.jsdelivr.net/gh/rasmusbihllarsen/alternative/css/alternative.css`

 Minimal styling